tfmigrator/tfmigrator/README.md

 So we don't have to write code with Go.

 But when we migrate many resources, it is hard to write YAML.
-So we started to develop tfmigrator instead of tfmigrator-cli.
+So we started to develop tfmigrator as Go package instead of tfmigrator-cli.

 tfmigrator is Go package, so we can implement the migration rules with Go.
 In tfmigrator, we can migrate Terraform Configuration and State by implementing the interface `Planner`.